McCaig’s Tower, Oban's crowning glory

 The crowning glory of Oban, McCaig's Tower is a monument designed by eccentric Victorian millionaire John Stuart McCaig.
 At first glance, visitors might think it looks like the Roman Colosseum, but a closer look reveals that it is circular, and has Gothic and Roman touches.
 And while technically it's not a tower, Oban natives have adopted, with great pride, their "tower" since it was built on Battery Hill, Oban's highest point.

-Technically classified as an architectural folly, the "tower" constructed of local granite, was built at the turn of the 20th century by a Lismore boy turned self made banker, John Stuart McCaig.
-He designed the monument himself, ostensibly to employ masons during the winter months.
+Technically classified as an architectural folly, the "tower", constructed of local granite, was built at the turn of the 20th century by a Lismore boy turned self made banker, John Stuart McCaig.
+He designed the monument himself, and employed masons during the winter months.
 The outer shell complete, he next planned to build an inner tower to house an art museum, as well as sculptures of himself and his large brood of siblings.

 But when he died suddenly, work on the monument stopped.
 Having spent about £5,000 on the project, McCaig left the same amount in his will to complete it.
 But his remaining siblings contested the will, and a judge declared that MCaig was an "eccentric" intestate, and further work on his monument did not serve the public good.